-I have a new project I want to share with you all!
-This is another collaboration which I am so grateful of.
+I have a project I want to share with you all!
+This is another collaboration that I am so grateful for.
 It is our first time working together.
 I was so elated that when I approached her, she instantly said yes to my proposal.

 For this project, Lauren of TWENTY FOUR THREADS, graciously sponsored the yarns I needed to make the sample of my wrap.
 Lauren is not only a great yarn dyer, but she is also an amazing crochet designer.
 Check out her Instagram page to see her beautiful makes and while you are there, you might want to follow her account so you won’t miss any of her posts and shop updates.

 The colors I picked for The Phlox Wrap were a bit out of my comfort zone, but I am so glad that they worked out well and came out great!
 I used the colors Green Stuff and Cranberries yarns in fingering weight (1).
 These yarns are so awesome to work with and they’re very soft!
 Most of my pattern testers used Twenty Four Threads yarns and the color combinations they picked are all so pretty!
 You can check out their versions at the bottom of this post.

 The kit for this pattern is now available in Lauren’s shop, TWENTY FOUR THREADS.
 Go, check it out and purchase your kit so you can make The Phlox Wrap in the color(s) you prefer.
 By the way, you can use one solid/colorway/variegated yarn in making this wrap.
 The choice is yours!